AnthonyThomahawk/Silverblade-CSGO/README.md

 * A cute MFC form based GUI
 * CLI startup ui

-The cheat utilized RPM (Read Process Memory) and WPM (Write Process Memory) WINAPI functions, to operate (just like 99% of external cheats for CSGO).
+The cheat utilizes RPM (Read Process Memory) and WPM (Write Process Memory) WINAPI functions, to operate (just like 99% of external cheats for CSGO).

 # IMPORTANT disclaimer
 The code quality in this release is **sub-par**, i wrote it when i was 16 and it was my first ever "big" C++ application, most of it is pasted off of other open source cheats (which is why you might think each seperate feature is written by a diffrent person), it is not well optimised and barely works.